goatandsheep/ParkingMeter/README.md

 Introduction
 ------------

 A group design project of a parking meter for school.
 The parking meter allows the user to be able to insert currency and prints out a receipt placed on the car dashboard.
-This was built using a website builder, called axure
+This was built using a website builder, called [axure](http://www.axure.com/).
+[See the design here](https://goatandsheep.github.io/ParkingMeter/).

 Course: SFWR ENG 4HC3